 If you see this after your page is loaded completely, leafletJS files are missing.

 Victoria Falls have formed on some 300 m thick layer of 179 – 180 million years old basalt of Batoka Formation.

-Cooling of the basalt formed fractures which were widened some 110 million years ago and filled with sandstone – less sturdy material than basalt.
+Cooling of the basalt formed fractures which were widened some 110 million years ago and filled with sandstone – a less sturdy material than basalt.

-It is considered that the first waterfall on Zambezi formed some 5 million years ago – it was located further downstream.
+It is considered that the first waterfall on the Zambezi formed some 5 million years ago – it was located further downstream.

-Current waterfall is the sixth consecutive waterfall and formed some 250 – 100 hundred thousand years ago.
+Current waterfall is the sixth consecutive waterfall and was formed some 250 – 100 hundred thousand years ago.